Mentorship Programs

 Measuring success in large programs

-If your mentoring program is small (less than 10 people), then understanding if the program is a success just by talking to them is reasonable.
+If your mentoring program is small (less than 10 people), then understanding if the program is a success just by talking to participants is reasonable.
 But as the program scales, it becomes increasingly challenging to get qualitative and quantitative data to support and provide feedback on your mentoring program.

 • Together handles the registration process of mentors and mentees, collecting critical information on them that will help pair them later on with a mentor or mentee.